DavidBPerry/Computational_Embroidery_Workshop_IDeATe/README.md

 > A more robust version of this sketch exists at [examples/PEmbroider_editor](https://github.com/CreativeInquiry/PEmbroider/blob/master/examples/PEmbroider_Editor/PEmbroider_Editor.pde)

 ### Getting Set Up

-Processing and PEmbroider should be installed before the workshop following the [event page](https://studioforcreativeinquiry.org/events/computational-embroidery-workshop) instructions, but we will be taking a moment to go through the installation and assist with setup
+We'll take take a moment to go through the installation and assist with setup of PEmbroider.

 ##### Links to Download